The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

 Those environmentally sustainable economic activities, that contribute substantially to an environmental objective can be either enabling or transitional activities.

-Transitional activities must contribute to the objective: climate change mitigation.
+Transitional activities must contribute to the objective: E.g., climate change mitigation.
 Activities can be categorized as transitional, if there are no other low-carbon alternatives developed, and if their level of greenhouse has emission matches to the sector or industry’s best performance.
 Transitional activities can be for example best-in-class cement manufacturing.

 The EU Taxonomy Compass also defines these activities.